stefan-peng/oboeta/README.md

-# The Oboeta Hybrid Index Card System
+# The Oboeta Hybrid Flashcard System

 This collection of simple scripts helps users manage simple, plain-text collections of flashcards.
 It focuses on the essence of flashcard systems: scheduling.
 It also provides some very simple programs for displaying flashcards.
 A lot of the inspiration for this project comes from [suckless.org](http://suckless.org "software that sucks less") and [cat-v.org](http://cat-v.org "cat-v: Considered harmful").